Talking to Your Healthcare Provider About Hearing Loss

 - Ask your provider to face you and speak clearly.
 If you cannot hear your doctor, do not hesitate to ask him or her to say things again louder and more slowly and clearly.

-- If you need an interpreter, ask for one when you schedule your appointment.
+- If you need an interpreter or someone who signs, ask for one when you schedule your appointment.
 Explain the specific kind of interpreter you need.

 Specific Questions to Ask Your Healthcare Provider